 - Carry-on size backpack – not required (but highly recommended)

-- Lightweight travel gear, clothes, etc – Anne’s packing list and Brandon’s packing list are good starts.
+- Pack smart – start with Anne’s packing list and Brandon’s packing list

 - Travel yoga towel – works for both yoga and showers